Battle of Saraswati: Background

 Khusrau Khan and Malik Tughluq served Sultan Qutbuddin Mubarak Shah, the ruler of the Delhi Sultanate.
-Khusrau Khan was a slave-general and lover of the Sultan, while Tughluq was a noble who served as the governor of Dipalpur province.
-In 1320, Khusrau Khan killed Mubarak Shah, and usurped the throne.
+Khusrau Khan was a slave general of the Sultan, while Tughluq was a noble who served as the governor of Dipalpur province.
+On 9 July 1320, Khusrau Khan killed Mubarak Shah, and usurped the throne.
 Ghiyath al-Din's son Fakhruddin Jauna initially joined Khusrau Khan's government, but later conspired against the new Sultan, and fled to Dipalpur, where his father organized a resistance against the new Sultan.
 Khusrau Khan sent a cavalry against Tughluq, leading to a battle.

 Isami, a 14th-century historian, calls the conflict the battle of Saraswati (or Sarsuti): the modern location of the battle is uncertain.
 According to chroniclers, the Dipalpur army passed by the Alapaur village and the Bhat tank.
 The Delhi army marched towards Dipalpur, without stopping at Sirsa, which was held by Tughluq's subordinate Muhammad Sartiah.

-According to the Tughluq Nama, the Delhi army ended up marching ten karohs through wilderness during night, because of a miscalculation.
+According to the Tughluq Nama, the Delhi army ended up marching ten karohs through the wilderness during night, because of a miscalculation.
 Because of this, when the two armies met in the morning, the Delhi soldiers were tired, thirsty, and "covered with dust".

 Organization

-The Delhi army, which included 40,000 cavalry, was under the charge of Khan-i Khanan, who was stationed at its centre under a canopy.
-The vanguard of the army was led by Amir-i Shikar Malik Qutlugh led its vanguard.
+The Delhi army, which included 40,000 cavalries, was under the charge of Khan-i Khanan, who was stationed at its centre under a canopy.
+The vanguard of the army was led by Amir-i Shikar Malik Qutlugh.
 The left wing of the army was led by Talbagha Yaghda.
 The right wing comprised the members of the Baradu Hindu group (from which Khusrau Khan came): it was led by Kajb Brahma and Nag.
 There were separate columns for Hindu and Muslim horsemen, with the Hindus being led by Hindu chiefs (rawats).

 Tughluq's army also comprised both Hindus and Muslims.
 Tughluq was stationed in at the centre of his army, with his son Fakhruddin Jauna in front of him.
 The vanguard of his army consisted of Khokhars led by the chiefs Gul Chandra (or Gul Chand) and Niju.
 Bahram Aiba led the army's left wing; Tughluq's nephews Asaduddin and Bahauddin led its right wing.